codeurjc/linux-bugs/commit-annotator/procedure.md

 * Check if the commit is a merge commit.
 If it is, just move to the next commit.

-* Search for the commit in the LORE.
+* Search for the commit in the kernel lore.
 Mark that you searched for it, and if found it is a part of a patchset, mark that too.
 In this case, read the message describing the patchset, and have that information as context.

 * Read carefully the text of the commit (in the middle column).
 Only click on the link to see the commit in GitHub if you really need it.
 Now, briefly describe the purpose of the commit.
 This is not exactly a summary of the commit, but a description that should inform your decisions.
 Usually it will be very short description of your understanding of it, and if you feel that's convenient, the reasons for your annotation (specially if they are not too obvious).
 For example, "Has into account a condition that was missing, fixing a bug with that.
 The bug could cause a hang when an interrupt is triggered."
 Remember that this information is mainly for people who may review your annotation.
 Fill in also how well you think you understand the commit.